How I Stopped Drinking Without AA

 I offer support and inspiration at every opportunity.

-Every day for the past four years I have been
+Every day for the past two years I have been

 Conscious, Aware, Alive